Presentation: Patient with microcytic anaemia with normal ferritin

 - Send samples of the patient’s blood for haemoglobin electrophoresis.

-- If a benign haemoglobin condition (such as Hb C disease, Hb D disease or Hb E disease) is identified, haematological advice and/or referral to the relevant specialty is advised.
+- If a benign haemoglobin condition (such as Hb C disease, Hb D disease or Hb E disease) is identified, haematological advice and/or referral to the relevant specialty is advised (advice may be included with the result report).

 - More rarely, sickle cell disease or beta thalassaemia may be diagnosed, requiring urgent haematological or paediatrics referral.